ChenChenGith/argoverse-api-ccuse/README.md

 #     norm_range: used for the normalization. points whose distance between the first point of agent/AV is equal to norm_range, then it will map to 1
 #     range_const: if true, only the coordinates in the range_box are extracted
 #     range_box: the four point of the range, can get from function (find_centerline_veh_coor)
 #     return_type: to chose the outputs' format, [dataframe, array, tensor]
+#     include_centerline: if true, the center line will be found and cat with trajectory data.
+#                         note: when include_centerline=True, return_type will be assign to be tensor.
 # Returns:
 #     train_data: pd.DataFrame(columns = ['TIMESTAMP', 'TRACK_ID', 'X', 'Y']), n*2
 #     label_data: pd.DataFrame(columns = ['TIMESTAMP', 'X', 'Y']), (50-know_num)*2 ,order is in scending time